975L/ContactFormBundle/README.md

 - Display a form to contact a website,
 - Pre-fills data if user is logged in,
 - Dispatch events to modify form/email,
-- Sends the email via [c975LEmailBundle](https://github.com/975L/EmailBundle) as `c975LEmailBundle` provides the possibility to save emails in a database, there is an option to NOT do so via this Bundle,
-- Sends a copy to the email provided,
+- Sends the email via mailer,
 - Allows the possibility to send email to other user, related to your app specification, i.e. contact another user without giving its email.
 This is achieved via event dispatch (see below),
 - Provides honeypot and delay before real submission, to avoid spam and not need to request captcha (see below),